 Kathryn Stonehouse Kathryn Stonehouse

-Once you’ve built your database, the next question is simple:
+Once you’ve built your database, the next question is simple.
+What do you actually send?

 This is where many businesses get stuck.
 They either overthink it, don’t send anything at all, or send the same type of email every time, but it doesn’t need to be complicated.
 In fact, sometimes it’s better if it isn’t.